-The Tumamoc Arts and Science Program will allow the Desert Laboratory to explore, document, and share the stories and richness of Cemamagi Du’ag, the hill of the horned lizard, in new ways.
-Specifically, we will be working to develop innovative synergies between multiple sources of inspiration with the space, history, culture, and environment of Tumamoc Hill at its center.
+The Tumamoc Arts and Science Program allows the Desert Laboratory to explore, document, and share the stories and richness of Chemamagi Do’ag, the hill of the horned lizard, in new ways.
+We are developing innovative synergies between multiple sources of inspiration with the space, history, culture, and environment of Tumamoc Hill at its center.
 Projects that connect art, science, and community hand in hand in their interpretation of observations of the natural world will be the primary focus.

 We also welcome ideas, inquiries, and interest in this program.
 Feel free to email us at email@example.com.